stylelint-scss/stylelint-scss/src/rules/at-mixin-parentheses-space-before/README.md

 ### `"never"`

-There *must never* be any whitespace between the mixin name and the opening parenthesis
+There *must never* be any whitespace between the mixin name and the opening parenthesis.

 The following patterns are considered warnings: